 Welcome to the HOFBURG Silvesterball, the New Year’s Eve highlight in the heart of Vienna.

-This year’s program will bring top-class performers from the Vienna State Opera, the Volksoper, big-name bands and orchestras, as well as catchy rhythms from waltz music to jazz to the former imperial winter residence.
-In addition to a spellbinding opening ceremony, you will be treated to an unforgettable midnight show against the backdrop of a spectacular firework display on Heldenplatz, the ringing of the Pummerin bell at St. Stephen’s Cathedral, the traditional Blue Danube Waltz, and the popular public quadrille in the imperial staterooms of the world-famous Hofburg.
+This year’s programme will bring top-class performers from the Vienna State Opera and Volksoper, big-name bands and orchestras, as well as catchy rhythms spanning a full range of genres from waltz to jazz to the former imperial winter residence.
+In addition to a spellbinding opening ceremony, you will be treated to an unforgettable midnight show featuring the ringing of the Pummerin bell at St. Stephen’s Cathedral, the traditional Blue Danube Waltz, a spectacular firework display on Heldenplatz, and the popular public quadrille in the imperial staterooms of the world-famous Hofburg palace.
+In the disco, a live DJ provides hot sounds deep into the early hours of the morning.

-Savour the culinary delights that await you at the glamorous four-course gala dinner, the Viennese coffeehouse, the chill-out lounge and the various New Year’s buffets and bars.
+Savour the culinary delights that await at the glamorous four-course gala dinner, the Viennese coffeehouse, the chill-out lounge and the various New Year’s buffets and bars.
+Remember to pick your lucky four-leafed clover and pin your New Year’s resolutions to the special tree.

 Celebrate a New Year’s Eve brimming with fun and laughter, immerse yourself in Vienna’s charming ball traditions and raise a champagne toast to the New Year with us.

-New Year's Eve ball is once again being held under the patronage of Austrian President Dr. Heinz Fischer.
+The Hofburg Silvesterball is once again being held under the patronage of Austrian President Dr. Heinz Fischer this year.

-The HOFBURG Vienna team can’t wait to see you in the Austrian capital.
+We can’t wait to see you in the Austrian capital on New Year’s Eve.

 What would the Viennese ball season be without the culinary highlights?

+Proceedings get underway with a musical reception accompanied by fanfares and a glass of sparkling wine.
 The four-course gala dinner is served on beautiful porcelain by waiters in tails.
 Your meal will be accompanied by fine wines from Austria, and a glass of genuine French champagne to see in the New Year.
+The New Year’s Eve gala dinner has been carefully crafted with outstanding attention to detail by Gerstner Catering.

 Our tip: Treat yourself to something special and take a slice of Vienna home with you.
-The humble Guglhupf, one of the nation’s most popular cakes, has a long history and is the perfect souvenir of your time in the city.
+The humble Guglhupf, one of the nation’s most popular cakes, has a long history and is the perfect souvenir of your night at the Hofburg.

 Fantastic cocktails flow in the chill-out lounge and disco.
-All the classic mixes and champagne cocktails are available alongside a specially composed Silvesterball cocktail.
+All the classic mixes and champagne cocktails are available alongside special New Year’s Eve compositions.

-Before the immortal words Alles Waltzer ring out, giving the debutantes their cue to leave the dance floor and opening the parquet up to all comers, we will be treated to a dance performance set to Johann Strauss’ Pizzicato Polka.
+Afterwards, the immortal words Alles Waltzer ring out, giving the debutantes their cue to leave the dance floor, and declaring the parquet open to all comers.

 Amongst the sounds of Champagne corks popping and glasses clinking, a countdown will run down the last few seconds of the year.

 At midnight the Pummerin at St. Stephen’s cathedral – the largest bell in Austria – will ring in the New Year.
-The fantastic firework display on Heldenplatz is sure to leave you lost for words.
-Next, we will all join the dancers of the Vienna State Opera Ballet Association for the legendary Blue Danube Waltz by Johann Strauss to see in the New Year in classic style.
+The fantastic firework display high above the rooftops is certain to leave you lost for words.
+Next, we will see in the New Year in classic style together as we join the dancers of the Staatsoper and the Volksoper for the legendary Blue Danube Waltz by Johann Strauss.

-A series of spring-themed arias from well-known operas and operettas performed by soloists from the Vienna State opera and the Volksoper including Beate Ritter, Juliette Mars, Barbara Payha, Vincent Schirrmacher and Kip Wilborn will round out the spectacular midnight show, providing the perfect start to 2014.
+A series of arias performed by soloists from the Vienna State opera and the Volksoper will round out the spectacular midnight show, providing the perfect start to the New Year.

 Afterwards, ballgoers will be invited to step onto the dancefloor to join in the popular public quadrille, led by an instructor from the fêted Elmayer Dance School.